 Most famous as a summertime destination, there is still plenty to be seen and enjoyed in the upper peninsula of Michigan during autumn.
 Enjoy the changing fall leaves and sip some hot cider at one of the local wineries that are scattered around Traverse City.

 With crisp weather, hiking and exploring at Sleeping Bear Dunes National Lakeshore will be a true fall experience to remember.
 Then cozy up at a local tap room to sip on one of the area's local microbrews.

 9. New York, New York

-For New York, on average, prices are 18-23% cheaper this time of year, versus visiting the Big Apple in spring and summer.
-While you can enjoy a day or two amidst the hustle and bustle of the city itself, you'll also be a stone's throw to a state nature preserve and two national parks to experience the changing colors.
+For New York, on average, prices are 18 to 23 percent cheaper this time of year, versus visiting the Big Apple in spring and summer.
+While you can enjoy a day or two amidst the hustle and bustle of the city itself, you'll also be a stone's throw away from a state nature preserve and two national parks where you can experience the changing colors.